st0w/bitly-grinder/README.md

 shorteners, I'd wanted to put together something to do some URL grinding and harvesting myself.
 Which led to this project.
-Because people use URL shortening services without realizing that things they shorten can be easily discovered, there's a lot of stuff out there.
+Because people use URL shortening services without realizing that things they shorten can be easily discovered (the services do not promise or even suggest that they provide privacy, this isn't their fault), there's a lot of stuff out there.

 At this point, the project is probably not terribly accurately named - it supports pretty much any kind of URL shortening/redirection service.
 In